Philip Whitchurch

 Philip Whitchurch (born 30 January 1951) is an English stage, film, and television actor.
-He is best known for playing Captain William Frederickson in three episodes of the Sharpe series between 1994-1997 and the role of Chief Inspector Philip Cato in The Bill from 1993 to 1995.
+He is best known for playing Captain William Frederickson in three episodes of Sharpe between 1994-1997 and the role of Chief Inspector Philip Cato in The Bill from 1993 to 1995.
 He also played another character, Inspector Twist, on the same show, as well as Tyler in My Hero from 2000 to 2006.